eeman-ahmed/Credit-Risk-Prediction/README.md

 # Credit-Risk-Prediction

 ## Overview
-This project predicts whether a loan applicant is likely to default on a loan using the Kaggle Loan Prediction Dataset.
+This project predicts whether a loan applicant is likely to default on a loan using the Kaggle Loan Prediction Dataset (https://www.kaggle.com/datasets/devzohaib/eligibility-prediction-for-loan).

 I practiced:
 - Data cleaning (handling missing values: median for numeric, mode for categorical)